lynzrand/azuki/readme.md

 # Azuki

-Azuki is a experimental lab experiment for Compilers Design course.
-This project serves as a part of Rynco Maekawa's bachelor's degree thesis.
+Azuki is an experimental lab experiment design & reference implementation for Compilers Design course.
+This project also serves as a part of Rynco Maekawa's bachelor's degree thesis.

+## Features

+- [x] Support for a C-like language (C0)
+  - [x] Lexing
+  - [x] Parsing
+  - [x] AST generation
+- [x] Generate SSA Intermediate Representation from AST
+- [ ] Perform optimization in IR
+  - [ ] TODO: List optimizations here
+- [x] Run IR inside a virtual machine
+- [ ] Handbook for students using this project
+- [ ] Grading tools and test cases

 ## Project structure

-This is a *planned* structure of this project.

 ```
 ./                      root folder